babelyx/en/whitepaper.md

 ![Image](./images/pitchdeck/Slide2.jpeg)

 We all know that what you post on the internet does not truly belong to you, but rather to social media oligopolies like Facebook, TikTok, X, and other centralized platforms.
-Your influence and earning are entirely reliant on the traffic allocation at their interests.
+Your revenue does not come from your content, but rather from attracting sufficient traffic at first through your content, which then allows you to engage in sales, advertising, and other business activities to earn profits.
+All of this depends entirely on the traffic allocation by social media platforms at their interests.
 Content censoring, surveillance, blockade, or outright banning can happen at the whim of their operators.

 This is why Web3 emerged.
 Especially, since its rise in 2021, NFT technology has garnered significant attention, transforming digital content into unique assets and forging direct, intimate connections between creators, fans, sponsors, and investors.
 (See [NFTs: Empowering Creators in the Digital World](https://learn.metamask.io/lessons/nfts-and-creators))

 However, **NFTs are merely "safe token of unsafe data"**.
 While the NFTs themselves are unreplicable and tamper-proof through blockchain technology, the actual data behind NFT is still as vulnerable as traditional internet (Web2) content, lacking privacy protection and being accessible, copyable and even tamperable by anyone.
 This vulnerability limits the application scenarios of NFT technology.
 Up until now, NFT is primarily only thriving in the digital art market.
+Moreover, the high technical barrier severely hinders the user experience for average users, preventing the wider adoption of Web3.

+Is it ever possible to address these pain points, turning content into a source of income and enable more possibilities for everyone?

-To resolve these pain points for pushing Web3 to greater adoption, we invented the BLX technology and launched Babelyx.
+Yes, we can!
+For more possibilities for everyone, we invented the BLX technology and launched Babelyx.

 ### What Does Babelyx?

-Babelyx mints any possible UGC into **Sovereign Assets** that autonomously circulate in the **Smart Market** to perpetually increase every participant's **Passive Income**, unleashing infinite possibilities for everyone.
+Babelyx transforms any possible content into **Sovereign Assets** that autonomously circulate in the **Smart Market** to perpetually increase every participant's **Passive Income**, unleashing infinite possibilities for everyone.

 As a user, by creating any content you get an encrypted asset and an autonomous store, bringing you continuous revenue forever.

-This is made possible by our patented BLX technology that seamlessly integrates data security of IPFS, digital ownership of NFTs, and smart contracts of Ethereum, along with powerful AIGC technologies, providing you with an unprecedented experience, rights and rewards.
+This is facilitated by our patented BLX technology that seamlessly integrates data security of IPFS, digital ownership of NFTs, and smart contracts of Ethereum, along with powerful AIGC technologies, providing you with an unprecedented experience, rights and rewards.

 ![Image](./images/pitchdeck/Slide3.jpeg)